-Admissions (Student Checklist)
+Admissions (Student Checklist):

-The following documents should be submitted to the Admissions Office prior to enrollment at Ozarka College:
+The following documents should be submitted to the Admissions Office prior to enrollment:

 - 1. A formal application for admission. - 2.
 An official high school transcript including date of graduation, or official General Education Development (GED) score report.
 (A tentative admission decision can be made on the basis of a seven-semester high school transcript). - 3.
 Official transcripts from all previous colleges or universities attended. - 4.
-An official copy of the ACT Student Profile Report or the official result from the COMPASS or official transcript of all prior college work is due at time of registration.
+An official copy of placement scores from the ACT, ACCUPLACER, or COMPASS, or official transcript of all prior college work is due at time of registration.
 Placement will be based on test results or prior college coursework.
 Tests must be taken within the last four years. - 5.
 Proof of immunization against measles, mumps and rubella including a measles booster, unless born prior to 1957. - 6.
 Acceptable photo identification.
 Copy of photo identification must be made in person.
 Students, who cannot submit a copy in person, may send a notarized copy of identification. - 7.
 Valid student ID picture must be taken for all on-campus students. - 8.
 Free Application for Federal Student Aid (FAFSA) for Pell Grant application and all other financial aid requirements should be completed and turned in to the Financial Aid Office.